Chicken Breeds – The Ultimate Beginners Guide

 Each breed has its traits and characteristics.
 Be aware that some varieties are difficult to maintain or are very sensitive to diseases.
 Depending on the region, you will also find very local varieties.
 These varieties do not always thrive in every climate.

-Most backyard chickens aren’t pure breeds, they are crossbreeds.
-Through breeding, the genetic pool becomes mixed, which creates a lot of varieties.
-As long as you don’t participate in poultry shows, it doesn’t really matter what kind of comb your Plymouth Rock is carrying.
+Most backyard chickens aren’t pure breeds; they are crossbreeds.
+Through breeding, the genetic pool becomes mixed, creating wide varieties.
+As long as you don’t participate in poultry shows, it doesn’t matter what kind of comb your Plymouth Rock carries.
 You can even start breeding chickens and experiment with the genes in your own flock.

 When choosing a breed, always check whether you have enough space to house it.
 You can always opt for the Bantam version if you have limited space.
 Use our ‘Coop Size Calculator‘ to ensure you’ve provided plenty of space.

 Have fun selecting your chicken breed!